Sorry, you need to enable JavaScript to visit this website.

 Beta-2-microglobulin level

-• Beta-2-microglobulin is a protein found on the surface of most cells and sheds into the blood
+• Beta-2-microglobulin is a protein made by many types of cells and can be found in the body

 lactate-dehydrogenase-icon